web-design-and-development-at-tstc/wdd-virtualbox/imed2349/setup_virtual_hosts.md

 To create a virtual hosts configuration file, run the command `sudo nano /etc/apache2/sites-available/jdoe.test.conf`

-Enter the information below making sure to replace each instance of jdoe.test with your personal test domain (there are seven occurences of the domain name).
+Enter the information below making sure to replace each instance of jdoe.test with your personal test domain (there are seven occurrences of the domain name).
 You should be able to use the keyboard copy and paste commands to copy the block of directives below and paste it into your CLI while you are in the nano editor so you don't have to try and write it all out.
 However, if you aren't able to copy/paste double check your work before you save and proceed with the setup of virtual hosts.

 ~~~
 <VirtualHost *:80>